-Originally born as Jeri Lynn Zimmerman, Jeri Ryan is an actress most known for her role on Star Trek: Voyager in the mid-1990s.
-She was born into a military family on February 22, 1968.
+She was born Jeri Lynn Zimmerman, into a military family on February 22, 1968.
 Her father, Gerhard Florian Zimmerman, was in the Army, so Ryan lived in many parts of the U.S. including Maryland, Georgia, Kansas, Hawaii, and Texas.
 When her father retired in 1979, they relocated permanently to Paducah, Kentucky.

 After graduating from Northwestern University Chicago with a degree in theater in 1990, she moved to Los Angeles to pursue an acting career – and did start landing roles relatively soon.